O (2001 film): Plot

 Meanwhile, Odin and Desi are having sex at a motel, during which Odin sees an image of Michael on top of Desi in the mirror; angered, he becomes very rough with Desi, to the point that she cries out for him to stop, a plea he ignores as he continues to rape her.
 Afterward, they lie together staring in opposite directions.

 After Odin assaults another student during a game in a drug-fueled rage, Hugo tells him about the scarf, convincing him that Desi is cheating on him.
-Enraged, Odin vows to kill her; Hugo then promises to kill Michael.
-Hugo, with Odin and Roger, plans to kill Michael and Desi.
+Enraged, Odin vows to kill her, and Hugo then promises he will kill Michael.

+Hugo, Odin, and Roger make plans to kill both Michael and Desi.
 Hugo and Roger attempt to kill Michael in a carjacking, but it does not go as planned: Roger and Michael struggle, Hugo hits Michael with a crowbar, knocking him unconscious.
 Roger shoots Michael in the leg, and then Hugo turns the gun on Roger and kills him after telling him that Desi is dead.

 Odin and Desi are in Desi's room talking and Odin is pretending to make up with her.
 They are making out on the bed when suddenly Odin attacks her; Desi fights back, but he finally strangles her to death.
-Emily rushes into the room and sees Desi's corpse; she soon finds out what Hugo has done.
-She begins telling Odin that Hugo told her to steal the scarf and exposes his plot, and Hugo fatally shoots her when she refuses to be quiet.
+Emily rushes into the room and sees Desi's body; she soon finds out what Hugo has done.
+She begins telling Odin that Hugo told her to steal the scarf and exposes his plot, but Hugo fatally shoots her when she refuses to be quiet.
 Odin finally realizes that Hugo has been manipulating him the entire time, and demands to know why; Hugo refuses to answer.
 When the police arrive, Odin tells them what happened and shoots himself, dying by suicide.
-As Hugo is taken into police custody, he says in voice over that he will have his day in the spotlight.
+As Hugo is taken into police custody, he says in voice-over that he will have his day in the spotlight.